 Many of the research projects that I’m involved in occur at the crossroads of these research interests.

 To date, I have over 50 publications in the peer-reviewed scientific literature.
-This includes three completed randomised controlled trials of parenting intervention with families of children with neurodevelopmental disabilities and two completed randomised controlled trials applying acceptance and commitment therapy to parenting.
+This includes four completed randomised controlled trials of parenting intervention with families of children with neurodevelopmental disabilities or at risk of neurodevelopmental disabilities due to prematurity and two completed randomised controlled trials applying acceptance and commitment therapy to parenting.
 I am the lead author of the first randomised controlled trial to test the additive benefits of acceptance and commitment therapy above and beyond established parenting intervention.
 In 2010, I obtained the Early Career Research Award at the International Helping Families Change Conference and in 2014, I received the Award for the best paper for effective intervention for people living with Cerebral Palsy at the Australasian Academy of Cerebral Palsy and Developmental Medicine.
+I am also the lead author of a novel approach to parent-infant sleep, integrating acceptance and commitment therapy with psychoeducation on the biology of sleep.
+This novel approach is available through the not-for-profit organisation Possums.

-When I gave birth to my first child in July 2011 and became a parent myself, I fulfilled a lifelong dream.
+When I gave birth to my first child in July 2011 and became a parent myself, I fulfilled a lifelong dream, a dream I’ve added to with a second child in 2017.
 I am still in awe of the fact that I get to spend the rest of my life loving my wonderful children.
 Although I am familiar with the scientific literature on parenting and have plenty of clinical expertise in helping parents with parenting I am certainly not the perfect parent.
 I am riddled with imperfections, as any human being is.
-I aim to accept my own imperfections, to hold my mistakes lightly, and to truly ‘be there’ for my children as the whole and imperfect human being that I am.
+As a parent, I aim to accept my own imperfections, to hold my mistakes lightly, and to truly ‘be there’ for my children as the whole and imperfect human being that I am.